13 Things You Should Never Do in a Thunderstorm

 Concrete walls, floors, and buildings tend to have metal wires or bars through them.
 To keep lightning from striking you, don’t stand near or lean on these concrete structures.

 Lightning strikes the tallest object first, so it would make sense to make your body the smallest object around, right?
 That’s correct, but one thing you should never do during thunderstorms is lie down on the ground.
 The CDC says that even at 100 feet away, the electric current from lightning that runs on the top of the ground can still be deadly.
 The best way to make yourself small is to crouch down in a ball-like position with your head tucked and hands covering your ears.
-Here are 9 more ways to stay safe during a thunderstorm.

 Go outside directly after a thunderstorm